donomii/throff/README.md

 ##### Description:

-While Throff is bootstrapping, TOK is used to quote function names when they are being defined.
+While Throff is bootstrapping, TOK is used to quote names when they are being defined.

 	DEFINE TRUE TOK [ EQUAL 1 1 ]